Happy Halloween! Kvitova back from the dead to make final

 “I‘m really looking forward (to it).
 I think Aga is kind of in the same situation, so it’s going to be interesting.”

-Radwanska also needed a favour to make the semi-finals after two opening defeats, but, like Kvitova, she overcame an opponent in Muguruza who had won all three group matches.
+Radwanska also needed a favor to make the semi-finals after two opening defeats, but, like Kvitova, she overcame an opponent in Muguruza who had won all three group matches.

 It means whoever wins Sunday’s showdown will be the first to lift the title with a 1-2 group-stage record.
 The round robin was introduced in 2003.